brownhci/Remotion/README.md

 # Environment Setup
 Remotion Software require Apache Server and NodeJS.
-We are working on to merge these tww but for now, Apache server can be install from [Xampp](https://www.apachefriends.org/index.html) and NodeJs can be installed from [Node](https://nodejs.org/en/).
+We are working on to merge these two but for now.
+Apache server can be install from [Xampp](https://www.apachefriends.org/index.html) and NodeJs can be installed from [Node](https://nodejs.org/en/).

 # Constructing Remotion Hardware
 ![](https://github.com/brownhci/Remotion/blob/master/img/Blueprint_1.jpg)